Heirloom - 1863

 For a century and a half this choke has been the standard variety in the west.
 It produces an abundance of “chokes” over a number of years given the right environmental factors.
 Plants are dark green, of medium height, and buds are an elongated oval with somewhat spiny scales.
 25 seeds.

-Indoors - 8 weeks before last frost 1/4” deep in 4” pots with soil temperatures 65-75 degrees.
-Before transplanting place outside for 10-12 days with temperature of 50 degrees (protected from frost) to induce early flowering.
-Transplant at 3-4 feet apart after danger of frost has past into rows amended with lots of compost or aged manure
+Indoors - 8-12 weeks before last frost 1/4” deep in 4” pots with soil temperatures 65-75 degrees.
+Before transplanting outside, a vernalization is required for growing in the north (zone 6 and below) to induce first year bud formation.
+Set the seedlings out for 10 days at temperatures of 45-50 degrees.
+Sow seeds in the fall if you live in zone 7 and above.
+Transplant at 3-4 feet apart ,after danger of frost has passed, into rows amended with lots of compost or aged manure

 Harvest - just below the bud when they are firm and still closed